Treatments for coronavirus (COVID-19)

 If you are given the antiviral treatment Paxlovid or molnupiravir, it comes as either tablets or capsules you swallow.

-These can be taken at home and your local HSC Trust will advise how this medication will be made available to you.
+These can be taken at home and the HSC Trust will advise how this medication will be made available to you.

 Pregnancy

-If you find out that you're pregnant, or became pregnant while taking Paxlovid, Remdesivir or Molnupiravir, or shortly after, report this by contacting the UK COVID-19 Antivirals in Pregnancy Registry by phoning 0344 892 0909.
+If you find out that you're pregnant, or became pregnant while taking Paxlovid, Remdesivir or Molnupiravir, or shortly after, report this by phoning the UK COVID-19 Antivirals in Pregnancy Registry on 0344 892 0909.

 Also speak to your healthcare professional.